 And we know, as parents, that autism often develops early in children.
 Some studies suggest as young as 9 months for older babies while most children are now diagnosed between the toddler and preschool age groups.

-Under the autism spectrum disorder category, you further have:
+Under the autism spectrum disorder category (DSM-IV), you further have:

 - High Functioning Autism (once called Asperger’s Disorder)